-A recent example of a research monograph is on the landscpe of the Mendip Hills.
+A recent example of a research monograph is on the landscape of the Mendip Hills.

 Publishing with external partners

-We are committed to making our research available to as wider audience as possible.
+We are committed to making our research available to as wide an audience as possible.

 As well as our own publications, we also partner with other publishers.

-This is a major academic survey of post-war architecture by building type, something that has never been attempted as a book before.
+This is a major, award winning academic survey of post-war architecture by building type, something that has never been attempted as a book before.

 England’s Post-War Listed Buildings by Elain Harwood and James O. Davies, Batsford Books, August 2015.